Last updated: ET

 Dress conservatively, and respect religious and social traditions to avoid offending local sensitivities.

-The currency is the U.S. dollar (USD).
+The currency of Palau is the U.S. dollar (USD).
 Major credit cards are accepted at most hotels and tourist facilities.
 U.S. dollar traveller’s cheques are widely accepted.
-Automated banking machines (ABMs) are available.
+ATMs are available.

 Natural disasters and climate